The Alkali-Silica Reaction

 Infrastructure at the Seabrook Nuclear Power Plant is compromised due to an insidious form of concrete degradation known as the Alkali-Silica Reaction (ASR).
-Cracks have been found in all major structures at the plant, and they continue to expand today.

 WHAT CAUSES ASR?